 - a.
 Any person whose specialised knowledge or expertise would be of assistance to the Tribunal in dealing with the case; or - b.
 Any person whose ethnic identity is the same as the patient's where no member of the Tribunal has that ethnic identity; or - c.
 Any person of the same gender as the patient, where no member of the Tribunal is of that gender.

-During the report year, the following was co-opted to the Tribunal:
+During the report year, there were no co-options to the Tribunal.